ShreyParikh1002/Scooby/README.md

 Scooby compels you to track your activities every hour.
-A vibration only alarm rings up every hour with a pop up window,
+A vibration only alarm rings up every hour with a pop up window.

-                       zzzzzz     zzzzzz     zzzzzz
+                       zzzzzz     zzzzzz     zzzzzz.    zzzzzz     zzzzzz     zzzzzz
 ![Screenshot_20230204-062615_Gallery](https://user-images.githubusercontent.com/75138802/216738145-5367c22f-3b70-4e9d-9be6-e8eaaeb56e1e.jpg)
- but procrastinators beware, this is no ordinary pop up.
+ But procrastinators beware, this is no ordinary pop up.
 You can't do anything else on your phone unless this window is closed, neither can you close it untill you fill atleast one activity.
 Ya ya don't worry there's a special